aduarte95/little-conquerors/README.md

 ### Little Conquerors

-This project is an educative app so the kids can learn awesome facts about our Solar System.
+This project is an educative app for kids to learn awesome facts about our Solar System.

 ## Technologies